sfigg/commercialization-public/docset/manufacture/iot/deploy-your-app-with-a-standard-board.md

 2. Recommended: Change the device's default username and password.

-3. Replace the rest of the code in the code block with the new section starting with ""if exists C:\Appinstall (" - this new section automatically installs your app whenever the installer app is present:
+3. Remove the first set of REM statements from the code block starting with "REM if exist..", this allows the AppInstall.cmd command to automatically install your app.

     ``` syntax
+    @echo off
     REM OEM Customization Script file
+    REM This script if included in the image, is called everytime the system boots.

     REM Enable Administrator User
-	net user MyAdmin MyP@ssw0rd /active:yes
+    net user Administrator p@ssw0rd /active:yes

-	if exists C:\Appinstall (
+    if exist C:\AppInstall\AppInstall.cmd (
-	REM Enable Application Installation
+    REM Enable Application Installation for onetime only, after this the files are deleted.
-	call C:\Appinstall\AppInstall.cmd
+    call C:\AppInstall\AppInstall.cmd > %temp%\AppInstallLog.txt
+    if %errorlevel%== 0 (
     REM Cleanup Application Installation Files.
 Change dir to root so that the dirs can be deleted
     cd \
     rmdir /S /Q C:\AppInstall
+    )
     )
     ```

 ## <span id="Build_and_test_the_image"></span><span id="build_and_test_the_image"></span><span id="BUILD_AND_TEST_THE_IMAGE"></span>Build and test the image